tasmota/docs/docs/AWS-IoT.md

+!!! tip "New simplified and automated configuration"
+    We now provide easy to use AWS CloudFormation templates to generate the private key and sign the certificate.
+The manual method is now in Appendix

 !!! failure "This feature is not included in precompiled binaries"
     To use it you must [compile your build](Compile-your-build).

 Add the following to `user_config_override.h`:

 ```